AUTOMATIC1111/stable-diffusion-webui/README.md

 - **Original**: Based on [LDM](https://github.com/Stability-AI/stablediffusion) reference implementation and significantly expanded on by [A1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
   This is the default backend and it is fully compatible with all existing functionality and extensions
   It supports **SD 1.x** and **SD 2.x** models
+  All other model types such as SD-XL, LCM, PixArt, Segmind, Kandinsky, etc. require backend **Diffusers**
 - **Diffusers**: Based on new [Huggingface Diffusers](https://huggingface.co/docs/diffusers/index) implementation
-  It supports All models listed below
+  It supports *original* SD models as well as *all* models listed below
-  It is also the *only backend* that supports **Stable Diffusion XL** model
   See [wiki article](https://github.com/vladmandic/automatic/wiki/Diffusers) for more information

 ## Model support